Up, Up, and Away!

 When adults asked me what I wanted to be when I grew up, I’d often answer “I want to make comic books.”
 I wasn’t good at drawing, or coloring as a child…but lack of artistic skills didn’t seem like a barrier.

-Though when I was 9, I played my first “real sport” (Little League baseball), and was a slightly better at playing third base than I was at art.
+Though when I was 9, I played my first “real sport” (Little League baseball), and was slightly better at playing third base than I was at art.

 It would be a stretch to say that I was good at it.
 Though it was fulfilling enough that I had a new obsession.